Alecampoy/CABD_Scripts/README.md

 ## DrawEllipse.ijm
 Draws the best fitting ellipse to all ROIs

-## Batch processing template with functions.ijm
+## Batch processing template using defined functions.ijm
 Process folder and subfolders with images using functions

 ## Fixed Length Line Tool.ijm